 Address: Le Loi Street, Ben Thanh Ward, District 1

-Ho Chi Minh City has been a place of cultural exchange of large countries in the past so the temples in Saigon possess a different identity and architecture.
+Ho Chi Minh City has been a place of cultural exchange of large countries in the past, so the temples here possess a different identity and architecture.
 Located at 73 Mai Thi Luu, Da Kao Ward, District 1, Jade Emperor Pagoda is one of the most famous ancient temples in Saigon, the Pagoda was built in Chinese style and architecture in the early 20th century.

 On May 24, 2016, US President Barack Obama paid a visit to the Jade Emperor during his official visit to Vietnam.

 Chinatown is an area with many Chinese people living in District 5, also known by a different name is Cholon.
 Previously, Saigon and Cholon were two separate cities, in the process of development, Saigon and Cholon were merged (Ho Chi Minh City).
 Come to Cholon, discover the typical culture of the people here and enjoy the delicious dishes of the Chinese-Vietnamese community.

 There is a famous temple here, Ba Thien Hau Pagoda, this more than 200-year-old temple is sacred in Saigon.
 Address: 710 Nguyen Trai, District 5.

 Independence Palace (or Reunification Palace) is an attractive sight in Ho Chi Minh City.
 Built in 1966, on a 12-hectare campus in the center of Saigon, included 3 main floors, 1 terrace, 2 mezzanines, ground floor, 2 basements and a landing platform for helicopters.
 Independence Palace was the workplace of the President of the Republic of Vietnam during the Vietnam War.
 It is tied to the vicissitudes of history, events of the times and anecdotes about feng-shui.

 Address: 135 Nam Ky Khoi Nghia Street, District 1